 You will be asked about your child’s symptoms and medical history.
 A physical exam will be done.
 The doctor will listen for a grating or rubbing sound in your child’s heart.
 If the condition is severe, there may also be a crackle sound in your child’s lungs.

-Images may be taken of your child's bodily structures.
+Images may be taken to evaluate the heart and surrounding tissue.
 This can be done with: Chest x-rayEchocardiogram

 Heart or chest